SerhiiTereshchenko85/kottans-frontend/README.md

 Will I use them often in my daily work?
 I think yes.

-For more details, see the [SET TRANSACTION ISOLATION LEVEL](https://github.com/SerhiiTereshchenko85/kottans-frontend/tree/main/task_linux_cli) reference.
+For more details, see the [Quiz screenshots](https://github.com/SerhiiTereshchenko85/kottans-frontend/tree/main/task_linux_cli) reference.